lizzieshinkicker/Cacoco/README.md

 ---

-Thank you to [NightFright's great work on their SBARDEF mod for Woof for inspiration](https://github.com/NightFright2k19/doom_sbardef), and many many others to help crack the spec sheet.
+Thank you to [NightFright's great work on their SBARDEF mod for Woof for inspiration](https://github.com/NightFright2k19/doom_sbardef), and many, many others to help crack the spec sheet.
 I hope this tool makes development easier.